 The scholarship program was established in 2006 by the family of the late Margaret Schofield.

-Applications for the Margaret Schofield Memorial Scholarships 2020 are open and close at 11.59pm on Wednesday 13 November 2019.
+Applications for the Margaret Schofield Memorial Scholarships for performance and composition are now open and will close at

 VCAA Privacy Statement and Collection Notice for important information about privacy.
 By clicking on the link to the online application form, you acknowledge and agree that you have read and understood, and consent to, the terms of the collection notice.